 #9 - Sitting with Ourselves During the Covid-19 Crisis (Psychotherapist Jill Bajorek)

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of filmmakers, writers, and industry icons.
-Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones and a chance to geek out over the psychology behind human behavior.
+Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones, and a chance to geek out over the psychology behind human behavior.

 “How do we deal with this?” is the question we ask ourselves.
-With the uncertainly of the virus, a vaccine, and the economy, we’re often only left to sit with our uncomfortable thoughts.
+With the uncertainty of the virus, a vaccine, and the economy, we’re often only left to sit with our uncomfortable thoughts.
 In my interview with psychotherapist Jill Bajorek, we explore exactly this and much more.
 She currently practices in Chicago’s West Loop neighborhood and works with adult clients experiencing a wide variety of mental health concerns.
 Jill’s specialties include working with depression, anxiety, adjustment to life events, social fears and exclusion, women’s issues, and LGBTQ+ populations.
 Truly, I welcomed the therapist's chair on that day.
-In our conversation, we explore how to no longer float in the clouds and grasp a rope of hope, familiarity, and routine.
+In our conversation, we explore how to stop floating in the clouds and grasp a rope of hope, familiarity, and routine.

 Specifically, we examine the fears behind the hoarding of toilet paper, how we are handling our mental and emotional selves day-to-day, the effects of toxic positivity, and finding our identity again during a time of crisis.